Categorical primitive forms of Calabi-Yau $A_\infty$-categories with semi-simple cohomology: Applications to Fukaya categories

 For the second part of the statement first note that $(\CO)^{-1}\circ(-\KS|_{t=0})$ defines a Frobenius algebra isomorphism between $ T _{t=0}\mathcal{M}_{\mu^\CO}$ and $QH^\bullet(M)$.
 Secondly, we argue that $(\CO)^{-1}\circ(-\KS|_{t=0})$ identifies the Euler vector field in $\mathcal{M}_{\mu^\CO}$ with the Euler vector field of $QH^\bullet(M)$ given in \cite[(8.11)]{T}.
 This follows from the fact that the formula (\ref{eq:Euler}) for the Euler vector field of $\mathcal{M}_{\mu^\CO}$, in terms of $\xi$ and $\mu^\CO$, matches the one in \cite{T}.
 This happens since $(\CO)^{-1}\circ(-\KS|_{t=0})$ intertwines $\mu$ with $\mu^\CO$ on $ T _{t=0}\mathcal{M}_{\mu^\CO}$ when identified with $HH_\bullet({\sf Fuk}(M))$ by (\ref{eq:TMtoHH}).

 Therefore by the reconstruction result of Dubrovin \cite{D} and Teleman \cite{T} the Frobenius manifold $ \mathcal{M}_{\mu^\CO}$ is isomorphic to the big quantum cohomology of $M$. \end{proof}

 We will now use the results of Fukaya--Oh--Ohta--Ono to apply the previous theorem to the case of toric manifolds.
-Let $M$ be a compact toric manifold and let $\mathfrak{PO}_M$ be its potential function (with bulk $\mathfrak{b}=0$), defined in \cite{FOOO}.
-This is a Laurent series, which in the Fano case agrees with the Hori--Vafa potential.
-As in the case of $\mathbb{CP}^n$ we will assume the upcoming generation result of Abouzaid--Fukaya--Oh--Ohta--Ono~\cite{AFOOO}, stating that the subcategory of ${\sf Fuk}(M)$ considered in \cite{FOOO} generates ${\sf Fuk}(M)$.
+Let $M$ be a compact toric manifold of real dimension $2n$ and let $\mathfrak{PO}_M$ be its potential function (with bulk $\mathfrak{b}=0$), originally defined in \cite{FOOO1}.
+This is a Laurent series in $n$ variables, which in the Fano case agrees with the Hori--Vafa potential.
+It is roughly defined as follows: the variables $y_1,\ldots, y_n$ parametrize $\Lambda$-valued local systems on a torus fiber and the function $\mathfrak{PO}_M$ counts Maslov index two disks with boundary on the torus weighted by the holonomy of the local system around the boundary of the disk.

+In \cite{FOOO}, the authors consider ${\sf Fuk}^{\sf fib}(M)$ a full subcategory of ${\sf Fuk}(M)$ whose objects are Lagrangian torus fibers equipped with $\Lambda$-valued local systems (or alternatively degree one bounding cochains).
+The next corollary shows that ${\sf Fuk}^{\sf fib}(M)$, together with the closed-open restricted to this subcategory, determine the Gromov-Witten invariants of $M$.
+The upcoming generation result of Abouzaid--Fukaya--Oh--Ohta--Ono~\cite{AFOOO}, states this subcategory split-generates ${\sf Fuk}(M)$.
+Therefore assuming this result one can replace ${\sf Fuk}^{\sf fib}(M)$ with ${\sf Fuk}(M)$ in the following corollary.